DanThePanMan/100-days-of-code/log.md

 **Thoughts**
 Honestly I think that the numbers in javascript are pretty wacky, its weird because it functions really differently from python but python is also dynamically typed.

+### Day 17, November 30, 2023
+**Today's Progress**:
+Learned about conditional statements and string oeprations in JavaScript

+did some exercizes to get practice

+**Thoughts**
+I have some background in python programming, so this section is a breeze.
+However it does feel tedious to relearn syntax.